astronomer/docs/astro/create-cluster.md

 - Your preferred maximum node count.
 - Your preferred VPC CIDR.

 If you don't specify configuration preferences, Astronomer support creates a cluster with a VPC CIDR of 172.20.0.0/19, `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.
 For information on all supported regions and configurations, see [Resources required for Astro on GCP](resource-reference-gcp.md).

-### Astronomer support confirmation

-Astronomer support sends you a notification when your cluster is created.
-After your cluster is created, you can create a new Deployment in the cluster and start deploying pipelines.
-See [Create a Deployment](create-deployment.md).

 </TabItem>